Ray-Sang/SJTU_course/engineering_modeling_and_simulation/readme.txt

-This is for the class engineering modeling and simulation project.
+This is for the class engineering modeling and simulation.